jbossdemocentral/integration-summitlab2018-fuse-amq/docs/hack-01.md

 ![Working with GUI](images/hack-01-01.png)
 ![Working with GUI](images/hack-01-02.png)

 - Add connection for messaging broker for Input queue and announcement topic.
-Select the **Connections** on the side menu, and click on **Add Connection** button on the top right hand corner.
+Select the **Connections** on the side menu, and click on **Create Connection** button on the top right hand corner.

   ![AMQP Connection Setup](images/amqp-connection-01.png)